soonhankwon/soonhankwon/README.md

 Backend engineer.
 Computer Science and Economics major.
 Ex-Coupang.
 Now CTO at an app-tech startup.

 I believe in code that runs, in the real world.
-Overengineering kills speed and joy.
 > "Simple works.
 Complex breaks."
 > "Perfect is useless if it doesn’t run."